cjerrington/cjerrington.github.io/src/posts/2023/2024-10-21-upgrading-eleventy.md

 ---
 title: Upgrading 11ty to v3
-description: The easy of upgrading 11ty to the latest version
+description: The ease of upgrading 11ty to the latest version
 date: '2024-10-21'
 tags:
   - web dev